Abstract Submission Deadline

 STP Student Travel Awards

 Student Travel Awards are available to Graduate Students for participation in the Annual Symposium of the Society of Toxicologic Pathology.
-Each of the ten students who is chosen will receive a stipend (approximately $1,000—varies yearly) to defray travel, and lodging costs associated with attending the convention, complimentary meeting registration, and complimentary student membership (for the following year).
+Each of the ten students who are chosen will receive a $1000 stipend to defray travel, and lodging costs associated with attending the convention, complimentary meeting registration, and complimentary student membership (for the following year).
 Recipients will be honored at an Awards Ceremony prior to the Annual Business Meeting on Wednesday.

 Student Travel Award Flyer and Application

 Young Investigator Awards (1st, $500; 2nd $250; 3rd, $100) are also presented at the STP meeting for the top three student poster abstracts.
 When you submit an abstract on-line, please check the appropriate box to indicate your interest in applying for the Young Investigator Award.
 Applicants will receive instructions about the selection process and poster judging times via e-mail in April.

 The Charles Capen Travel Award

 The Charles Capen Travel Award recognizes Dr. Charles Capen and his legacy as a researcher, teacher, and mentor to the pathology and toxicology communities spanning more then four decades.
 Dr. Capen was recognized worldwide as an exceptional leader in veterinary and biomedical research.
 He was a highly regarded mentor to graduate students and postdoctoral scientists.
 His students and trainees are now leaders throughout academia, government, and industry and have contributed significantly to his reputation as an outstanding teacher and research mentor.